 In other cases, the borrower may not own all of the residential units in a multifamily property with a condominium regime that is operated as a rental property.
 If the borrower does not own all of the residential units, it is likely that the entire property continues to be bound by the restrictions and requirements of the condominium documents and subject to the risks described in the preceding paragraph.
-Annex A identifies such mortgaged properties as "fractured condominiums" and will disclose the total number of units in the related condominium complex and the number of such units owned by the borrower.
-Moreover, in the case of a fractured condominium, the mortgage loan documents generally (a) require the borrower to use commercially reasonable efforts to purchase the units held by third parties when those units become available for sale and (b) to add the purchased units to the mortgaged property collateral for the mortgage loan after the purchase.
+Annex A identifies such mortgaged properties as "fractured condominiums" and will disclose the total number of units in the related condominium, the mortgage loan documents generally (a) require the borrower to use commercially reasonable efforts to purchase the units held by third parties when those units become available for sale and (b) to add the purchased units to the mortgage loan after the purchase.
 The borrower's failure to comply with these requirements may be an event of default under the mortgage loan.